Grate-Oracle-Lewot/GrateCrystal/README.md

 - Changes to some overworld sprites and palettes, either for accuracy or to make important NPCs stand out more
 - The Marshbadge and Soulbadge have their names and designs swapped
 - Female players retain their female sprites in the Link Trade and Battle rooms
+- Press B in the battle menu to instantly move the cursor over the Run option
 - Text edits, often humorous (or so I'd like to think)

 # Minor Edits